 Since March, there’s been far fewer people on roads and highways because most states have issued stay-at-home orders due to the COVID-19 pandemic.
 While Arkansas has not received state-wide stay-at-home orders because of its low population density, the state’s schools have been closed and citizens are encouraged to wear masks and practice social distancing, so traffic has been reduced here as well.

 Unfortunately, though, police officers from around the country are saying they are witnessing half the traffic but double the fatalities because drivers are being reckless on the open roadways.
 For example, in Minnesota, the director of the Office of Traffic Safety reported that they had 42 people die in traffic collisions within the first 45 days of the stay-at-home order.
 Last year in that same time, only 29 people died in traffic collisions.

-If you’ve been in a car accident caused by reckless or negligent driving during this pandemic, you still deserve justice for your injuries and damages.
-Our Little Rock car accident lawyer at McMath Woods, P.A. knows how to best support you through your case.
+If you’ve been in a collision caused by reckless or negligent driving during this pandemic, you still deserve justice for your injuries and damages.
+We at McMath Woods P.A. know how to best support you through your case.

 Recent Rises in Reckless Driving